StackmateNetwork/the-stackmate/ABOUT.md

 # stackmate

-stackmate is a native bitcoin descriptor wallet made by bitcoiners for everyone.
+stackmate is a bitcoin descriptor wallet made by bitcoiners for everyone.

-bitcoin wallets are an area of ongoing research and stackmate finds its place in brining simplicity to the wallet interface.
+within open source wallet software research & development, stackmate finds its place through a primary focus on simplicity..

+simplicity here is for:

+- users: through friendly application interface design; users have an intuitive experience with money.
+- developers: through use of simple, tried and tested coding patterns and practices; devs find it easy to understand and contribute to the project.

 # features